Guides: How to Use Wire

 Content Control

-Prompt engineering shows you how to control what Claude sees at every level, from site-wide editorial rules down to topic-specific instructions.
+Prompt engineering shows you how to control what the AI sees at every level, from site-wide editorial rules down to topic-specific instructions.
 The three-layer prompt system (styleguide, topic prompt, fallback) means you can customize output without touching Wire's code.
 The patterns encode findings from the LfM-Band 60 study (verification = 7.9% of journalism research time), the Zyppy title study (61.6% title rewrite rate), and the 2024 Google API leak (NavBoost, titleMatchScore, entity extraction).

 The writing quality guide explains how prompt order, source verification rules, and good versus bad examples produce journalism-grade content, backed by empirical research from the LfM-Band 60 study (235 journalists observed) and the netzwerk recherche training handbook.
 The SEO reference documents every audit check with the independent research evidence behind each threshold.
 Not Google's public statements, but leak-confirmed signals, A/B tests, and correlation studies.